vnayar/detectcycles/README.md

 -d         --debug Enable debug logging.
 -g      --generate Generates default configurations to modify and use with -c.
 -l      --language Limit scanning to only a specific language.
+-p      --plantUml Prints the cyclical components in PlantUml syntax.
 -s --showLanguages Show the supported languages.
 -h          --help This help information.
 ```